 Don’t Let Your Scuba Skills Lapse

 Life happens, and sometimes we can’t do the thing we love as often as we’d like.
-If it’s been a while since you went scuba diving, PADI’s interactive online scuba refresher program (ReActivate) is the perfect way to refresh the skills and knowledge learned during your Open Water Diver course.
+If it’s been awhile since you went scuba diving, PADI’s interactive online scuba refresher program, called PADI ReActivate®, is the perfect way to refresh the skills and knowledge learned during your Open Water Diver course.
 Plus, it’s free with a PADI Club membership.

 Whether you want a thorough review of scuba diving fundamentals or just a few reminders, the online course tailors itself to you.
 You’ll review different diving scenarios and answer questions about dive planning, equipment, and other essential topics.
 Answer correctly, and you’ll move on to the next scenario.
 If you miss a question, the course will help you review important information you may have forgotten since getting your PADI scuba certification.